-Each student will have access to a named member of staff, who will offer one to one and group support to students as required.
+Each student will have a coach, who will offer one to one and group support to students as required.
 The support will focus on transition, attendance, behaviour, well-being and progress.
+Where individual needs have been identified, intervention sessions will be offered to a number of students, to support mental health, literacy and numeracy needs.
 The SENCo/Deputy SENCo will be the point of contact with parents/carers, Commissioners and outside agencies, to ensure they are aware of the academic and social progress and achievements of students and any areas of concern the teaching staff may have.
 All staff have experience of supporting and mentoring young people who are vulnerable or who have additional educational needs.